ProteinsWebTeam/interpro-docs/docs/interpro.rst

 InterPro annotations.
 We have designed the website to be intuitive for new users meaning it is not essential to read this documentation.
 However, in the following sections you will find a wealth of specialised and powerful features that can be easily overlooked.
-You may also want to check out our list of :ref:`training materials and webinars <trainingMaterials>`.
+You may also want to check out our list of :doc:`training materials and webinars </tutorials_webinars>`.

 InterPro is updated approximately every 8 weeks.
-The `release notes <https://www.ebi.ac.uk/interpro/release_notes/>`_ page contain information about what has changed in each update.
+The `release notes page <https://www.ebi.ac.uk/interpro/release_notes/>`_ contains information about what has changed in each release.

 All information in InterPro is freely available.
 You can download InterPro data for local analyses from our :ref:`bulk_download`, or use the :ref:`InterPro API <api>`.
 Find out more